nogibjj/aad64_Individual_Project_4/README.md

 `docker system prune --all --force --volumes`

 ### 13. How do I configure my Azure web app with Dockerhub?
+Ans:
-Ans: I. Go to your Azure web app Overview page and look for `Deployment Center` in the menu bar on the left.
+1. Go to your Azure web app Overview page and look for `Deployment Center` in the menu bar on the left.
 Fill in the necessary details as shown in the image below and click **Save**.

-II.
-Then, go to `Configuration` and add a New application setting.
+2. Then, go to `Configuration` and add a New application setting.
 Make sure to type in the same port number as you've used for your entire flask app.

 **Note:** Make sure to do this any time you build a new image and want to deploy your website.